Blond psyllium: benefits, dosage, contraindications

 Effect of Flaxseed or Psyllium vs. Placebo on Management of Constipation, Weight, Glycemia, and Lipids: A Randomized Trial in Constipated Patients With Type 2 Diabetes

-Randomised Study to Compare the Efficacy and Safety of Isapgol Plus Atorvastatin Versus Atorvastatin Alone in Subjects With Hypercholesterolaemia
+Randomized Study to Compare the Efficacy and Safety of Isapgol Plus Atorvastatin Versus Atorvastatin Alone in Subjects With Hypercholesterolemia

 Time- And Dose-Dependent Effect of Psyllium on Serum Lipids in Mild-To-Moderate Hypercholesterolemia: A Meta-Analysis of Controlled Clinical Trials

-Effect of Combining Viscous Fibre With Lovastatin on Serum Lipids in Normal Human Subjects
+Effect of Combining Viscous Fiber With Lovastatin on Serum Lipids in Normal Human Subjects

 Type 2 Diabetes ✪✪✪✪✪